PyPSA/PyPSA/doc/user-guide/components.rst

 Sub-Network
 ===========

-Sub-networks are determined by PyPSA and should not be entered by the user.
+Sub-networks are determined by PyPSA and are not be entered by the user.

 Sub-networks are subsets of buses and passive branches (i.e. lines and transformers) that are connected.